-The forest fire season has officially ended in Ontario.
-Check the map below to find out where fires have occured in 2013.
+Check the map below to find out where fires are occurring in 2014.

 |Year to date||Fires||Hectares|

 |10 year average||50||137|